glorivuer/prompt-photo-collection/gemini/常用/mypro.md

 Extract all visual details of the face and hairstyle from the uploaded image, and then create an image based on these visual details.

+Use the uploaded reference strictly for her face, identity, and facial structure — no alterations allowed.

 Use the uploaded image as an img-to-img reference, preserving full facial likeness and identity, and create artwork that

 "Consistent Character" (角色一致性) 或者 "Face Consistency" (脸部一致性) 工作流。